fivetran/fivetran_sdk/development-guide.md

 ## Destination Connector guidelines

-The destination connector should read the batch files sent by Fivetran and write the data to the destination system.
+- The destination connector should implement the listed rpc calls to load the data sent by Fivetran.

 ### System Columns
 - In addition to source columns, Fivetran sends the following additional system columns if and when required: